ibm-cloud-docs/containers/cs_tutorials.md

         image: "<region>.icr.io/<namespace>/watson-talk"
         ```
         {: codeblock}
     2. In the volumes section of the `watson-pod` deployment, update the name of the {{site.data.keyword.watson}} {{site.data.keyword.toneanalyzershort}} secret that you created in [Lesson 2](#cs_cluster_tutorial_lesson2).
-By mounting the Kubernetes secret as a volume to your deployment, you make the {{site.data.keyword.Bluemix_notm}} Identity and Access Management (IAM) API key available to the container that is running in your pod.
+By mounting the Kubernetes secret as a volume to your deployment, you make the {{site.data.keyword.Bluemix_notm}} Identity and Access Management (IAM) API key available to the container that runs in your pod.
 The {{site.data.keyword.watson}} app components in this tutorial are configured to look up the API key by using the volume mount path.
         ```
         volumes:
         - name: service-bind-volume